 11. Index Funds

 This is an equity fund.
 It is an excellent investment option in times when stock market indices falling down to a record level.
 As an investor, you can pick index fund units at a lower cost.
-The asset allocation is same as that of its underlying index.
-It tracks the performance BSE Sensex or NSE Nifty.
+The asset allocation is the same as that of its underlying index.
+It tracks the performance of BSE Sensex or NSE Nifty.
 The Indices contain stocks of big companies from every sector.

 • After the Coronavirus situation comes under control, the Indices will get better in performance with companies getting back to complete capacity.

 • So, for the long term, Index Funds are good for investment.